dsc-courses/practice.dsc80.com/problems/fa22-final/fa22-final-q09.md

 # BEGIN SOLN
 **Answer: ** False

 There is no direct correlation between the training accuracy of a model and the test accuracy of the model, since the way you decide to split your data set is largely random.
 Thus there might be a possibility that your test accuracy ends up higher than your training accuracy.
 To illustrate this, suppose your training data consists of 100 data points and your test data consists of 1 data point.
 Now suppose your model achieves a training accuracy of 90%, and when you proceed to test it on the test set, your model predicts that singular data point correctly.
-Clearly youre test accuracy is now higher than your training accuracy.
+Clearly your test accuracy is now higher than your training accuracy.

 <average>97</average>